hiroshikuze/get-thumbnail-from-pagepeeker/README.md

 Get thumbnail from pagepeeker
 ====

-This API by PHP that get the thumbnail images of the specified URL from [pagepeeker](https://pagepeeker.com/) and convert to it base64.
+This API by PHP that get the thumbnail images of the specified URL from [pagepeeker](https://pagepeeker.com/) and, tunnel or convert to it base64.

 ## Description

 August 2019, free.pagepeeker.com cannot obtain thumbnail images via SSL.
-This API by PHP is get the thumbnail images from free.pagepeeker.com and converts them to base64.
+This API by PHP is get the thumbnail images from free.pagepeeker.com and, tunnel or converts them to base64.

 ## Example of use